smchamberlin/node-red-contrib-ibm-db2/README.md

 ```

 This would assume that you have a table already created with columns (TS, SCREENNAME, TWEET, SENTIMENT, LOCATION).
-'TIMESTAMP' string is a special keyword that the node will replace with a real DB2 timestamp before insertion.
+'TIMESTAMP' string is a special keyword that the node will replace with a real Db2 timestamp before insertion.
 If you are missing a required column, an error will be displayed in the debug view.

 For output node configuration, you will need to fill in the following fields:

--- Service should point to your SQLDB or dashDB service.
+-- Service should point to your IBM `Db2 on Cloud` or `Db2 Warehouse on Cloud` service, or choose the `External Service` option to connect to a Db2 database that exists outside of the IBM cloud.

 -- Table should point to the table you wish to insert the values into.
 This table needs to exist already in the database and needs to contain the